ArjunB126/Modern_Chair_Catlog/README.md

 # How to Access the Catalog?
-Simply click on Modern Chair Catalog to embark on a visual journey through the future of seating.
+Simply click on Modern Chair Catalog to embark on a visual journey through the future of seating https://arjunb126.github.io/Modern_Chair_Catlog/
 Don't just buy a chair, choose an experience.
 Whether you're a design enthusiast, a furniture connoisseur, or someone with an appreciation for elegant web design, this catalog has something for everyone.